MAGALA-RICHARD/apsimNGpy/README.rst

         temp_model.run()   # temporary .apsimx + .db files created
         df= temp_model.results
         print(df)
-# <-- on exit: all temp files are automatically removed

 Immediately after exiting the with block, the temporary .apsimx file (and its associated .db files) are deleted, since only clones of the original model file are used inside the context.

 2) Temporary APSIM-bin path
 ----------------------------